 Ms. MacKenzie is also a leader in a number of state and national organizations.
-She is currently the Secretary of the Michigan Association for Justice, Treasurer for the American Association for Justice Nursing Home Litigation Group, a member of the council of the State Bar of Michigan Negligence Section, and President-Elect of the Women Lawyers Association of Michigan (WLAM).
+She is currently the President-Elect of the Michigan Association for Justice, Vice-Chair for the American Association for Justice Nursing Home Litigation Group, a member of the council of the State Bar of Michigan Negligence Section, and Immediate Past President of the Women Lawyers Association of Michigan (WLAM).
 In April 2018, Ms. MacKenzie will be sworn in as the 100th President of WLAM.

 Ms. MacKenzie is a Fellow of the Michigan State Bar Foundation, a Fellow of the Oakland County Bar Foundation, and a Trustee of the Macomb County Bar Foundation.
 These non-profit organizations serve the public by funding and promoting programs to increase access to the justice system.